lwjohnst86/analyzing-cohorts-course/chapter2.md

 Looking at the graph, observe how each transformation influences the distribution of body mass index and think about how these new distributions might influence later analyses.
 Which statement is true?

 `@possible_answers`
-- Square root and scale don't change the distribution but do to the unit.
+- Square root and scale don't change the distribution but do change the unit.
 - Logarithm changes the distribution and unit.
 - Body mass already has a good distribution and the original unit.
 - Scale can make interpreting easier as 1 unit = 1 standard deviation of the original unit.